Cushing's Symptoms & Treatments

 - Increased appetite

-Your vet will only be able to use blood tests to diagnose Cushing’s disease.
-The tests used to diagnose the cause of your dog's symptoms can include but are not limited to, a urinalysis, urine culture, adrenal function tests (low dose and high dose dexamethasone suppression test, and potentially ACTH stimulation test), full chemistry panel, and complete blood panel.
+Blood tests will be done to diagnose Cushing’s disease, however, other tests will be necessary to diagnose the cause of your dog's symptoms which may be related to other conditions caused by Cushing's disease.
+Depending on your dog's symptoms tests may include urinalysis, urine culture, adrenal function tests (low dose and high dose dexamethasone suppression test, and potentially ACTH stimulation test), full chemistry panel, and complete blood panel.

 At Veterinary Medical And Surgical Group–OC (VMSG-OC) in Orange County, our vets are experienced in the diagnosis and treatment of a wide range of internal medicine conditions.
 We have access to state-of-the-art diagnostic imaging tools and treatment methods to identify and manage these issues.